Sylvia Pankhurst: War-time organiser and dissident

-The United Kingdom declaration of war upon Germany on 4 August 1914 found Pankhurst in Dublin investigating the Bachelor's Walk massacre.
+The United Kingdom's declaration of war upon Germany on 4 August 1914 found Pankhurst in Dublin investigating the Bachelor's Walk massacre.
 After allowing the initial popular enthusiasm for the war to pass, Pankhurst (who on 8 August decried the "heedless" rush to war of "men-made governments") and the WSF campaigned against conscription and in solidarity with conscientious objectors.
 These were positions for which she was attacked in the WSPU newspaper, patriotically renamed Britannia.

 Pankhurst retained the confidence of some WSPU veterans.
 She was invited by Elizabeth McCracken to Belfast, where Christabel's wartime directive had put a halt to a particularly militant campaign, to speak in support of equal pay for women doing war work.
 It was a demand Pankhurst championed along with universal food rationing, debt relief and improved allowances for soldiers wives.
 By helping to shift some the costs of the war off the back of women and poor, she believed that these were measures that might hasten its end.

 At the same time, in the East End docks community, the ELFS/WSF sought to offer women practical assistance.
-They organised "cost-price" canteens, employment in a toy-making cooperative (whose product was in high demand in West-End shops), and (in what had been a pub converted from the Gunmakers' Arms to the Mothers ' Arms) childcare offered on Montessori principles, a home visiting centre, and free medical care and advice.
+They organised "cost-price" canteens, employment in a toy-making cooperative (whose product was in high demand in West-End shops), and (in what had been a pub renamed from the Gunmakers' Arms to the Mothers' Arms) childcare offered on Montessori principles, a home visiting centre, and free medical care and advice.
 Not wishing to be diverted by actions that might be interpreted as charity (and for which wealthy patrons had to be solicited), Pankhurst had misgivings.
 She feared that "organised relief, even the kindliest and most understanding, might introduce some savour of patronage or condescension, and mar our affectionate comradeship, in which we were all equals".
 Mitigation was sought in a policy of paying women not less than the minimum wage paid to men in the area and by creating the separate League of Rights for Soldiers' and Sailors' Wives and Relatives, in which women who wished to challenge government benefit decisions were encouraged to act collectively.
-Pankhurst later wrote: It was my great joy that we were stimulating working women to speak up for themselves and their sort, and to master, despite their busy lives, the intricacies of Royal warrants and Army regulations, so as to secure the promised allowances, such as they were, for themselves and their neighbours.In 1915, Pankhurst supported the International Women's Peace Congress, held at The Hague.
+Pankhurst later wrote:

+It was my great joy that we were stimulating working women to speak up for themselves and their sort, and to master, despite their busy lives, the intricacies of Royal warrants and Army regulations, so as to secure the promised allowances, such as they were, for themselves and their neighbours.

+In 1915, Pankhurst supported the International Women's Peace Congress, held at The Hague.
 Her sister Christabel, meanwhile, seconded British diplomatic efforts, travelling to Russia after the February 1917 Revolution to rally support for the country's continued participation in the war.